 In the early days, the maximum length of a line or record in a line file was 255 bytes although this was later increased to 32767 bytes.

-The line file structure allowed for a style of file editor which is simply unheard of today - the MTS file editor operated on (i.e. modified) the editted file in real time.
+The line file structure allowed for a style of file editor which is simply unheard of today - the MTS file editor operated on (i.e. modified) the edited file in real time.

 If you changed a line in a file using the editor then the change was (almost?) immediately made to the actual file.

-It was not necessary or even possible to "open" a file and then later decide to either "save" or "discard" the changes (one could, of course, make a copy of the file and edit the copy if one wanted to make "experimental" changes to a file).
+It was not necessary or even possible to "open" a file, make changes to the file in the editor and then later decide whether to "save" or "discard" the changes (one could, of course, make a copy of the file and edit the copy if one wanted to make "experimental" changes to a file).